aex90832/DexAI/README.md

 ### 3.5 — The alias table (how the sources get joined)

-This is the least glamorous part of the system and the most load-bearing.

 The same Pokémon has a different name in every source:

 | Source | Identifier |